Kairotic/mistakes/flotsam.md

 Flotsam is a prototype screenless tangible programming language largely built from driftwood.
 It is a declarative style L system for describing weave structure and pattern with yarn width and colour.
-The LEDs indicate that the evaluation happens simultaneously, as this is a functional language.
-The blocks represent blue and pink yarn in two widths, with rules to produce the warp/weft sequence based on the rows the blocks are positioned on:
+It uses physical blocks that represent blue and pink yarn in two widths, with rules to produce a warp/weft yarn sequence based on the rows the blocks are plugged into on a custom interface:

 ![](figures/flotsam.jpg)